rDybing/PS_RangeBearing/README.md

-## A little app for Android and Windows to provide som assistance in the game Post Scriptum.
+## A little app for Android to provide som assistance in the game Post Scriptum.

 ### Copyright: 2018 Roy Dybing